-- 1. Every student will have the opportunity to spend time in the following subspecialty areas: Chest, Body Imaging, Neuroradiology, and Vascular Interventional, and one of the following Nuclear Medicine, Pediatrics, Ultrasound, or Musculoskeletal. - 2.
-Daily faculty lectures, online materials, radiological anatomy review, AHRQ M&M cases, and given reading materials. - 3.
-Participation in Point of Care US Simulations and Hands on Ultrasound Lab emphasizing FAST Scans. - 4.
-Students will review several common pathological conditions and create dictations based on ACR Practice Guidelines - 5.
+- 1. Every student will have the opportunity to spend time in multiple subspecialty areas. - 2.
+Lectures, online materials, and experiences in the clinical reading rooms. - 3.
 Students will present one imaging case to the class to include brief history and physical findings, indication for the imaging, appropriateness of imaging, and discussion of the imaging findings.